caiostringari/swantools/README.md

 sudo pip install swantools
 ```

-or download the source code and install with
+alternatively, download the source code and install with:

 ```bash
 sudo setup.py install
 ```

-Nowadays, there are a I/O class which can handle TABLE, SPECOUT and BLOCK outputs.
+Nowadays, there is a I/O class which can handle TABLE, SPECOUT and BLOCK outputs.
 In the future, it will be possible to write spectral boundary conditions, TPAR files and initial conditions.

-In use the I/O structure for reading a TABLE with HEAD option do:
+For example, to use the I/O structure for reading a TABLE with HEAD option do:

 ```python